Menu

-Anesthesia is an umbrella term for the various medications that a doctor administers prior to surgery or a medical procedure.
-There are different types of anesthesia that range from rendering a patient unconscious to providing localized pain relief.
-When mistakes are made with any type of anesthesia, patients can suffer physically, emotionally, and psychologically.
+Anesthesia is an umbrella term for the various medications that a doctor administers before surgery or a medical procedure.
+Different types of anesthesia range from rendering a patient unconscious to providing localized pain relief.
+When mistakes are made with any kind of anesthesia, patients can suffer physically, emotionally, and psychologically.

-Mistakes do happen, but if your injury was the result of medical negligence, there are legal options available to you.
-If you or a loved one was injured as a result of an anesthesia error, you do have the option to file a medical malpractice claim against the medical professionals who caused the error.
+Mistakes do happen, but if your injury resulted from medical negligence, legal options are available to you.
+Suppose you or a loved one was injured due to an anesthesia error.
+In that case, you can file a medical malpractice claim against the medical professionals who caused the error.
+Contact the DC medical malpractice attorneys at Regan Zambri Long for a free consultation.

 There are four types of anesthesia that may be administered to a patient during a surgical procedure or certain medical tests: